crillab/jkahypar/README.md

 ```

 Observe that the `KahyparContext` is instantiated in a `try-with-resource`.
-It is **always required** to do so, as this ensures that the memory used by the
+You should **always** do so, as this ensures that the memory used by the native
-native library is properly freed.
+library is properly freed.
+If you cannot use a `try-with-resource`, e.g., because you want to reuse the
+context, you must make sure that its `close()` method is called when you no
+longer need it.